grian32/beta-mod/docs/docs/new-features/item-enhancements.md

     - Tier Three - 45% - TODO
     - Tier Four - 75$ - TODO
     - Tier Five - 90% - TODO
-- Rotbane - Leaves decay instantly when one tree is broken.
+- Rotbane - Leaves decay instantly when the last log of a naturally spawned tree is broken.
     - Tier One - 64 Saplings (any kind)

 ### Pickaxes